iku000888/Machine-Translation-JP-EN/README.md

 ## Random streams of consciousness
 - Maybe things would work better if there is a "fragment" entities between sentences and words.
 - English grammer forces words to be separated by spaces.
 Japanese does not.
 Trim spaces from EN, or add spaces between JP words?
+- Words between different languages are many to many mapping due to synonyms.
+Perhaps include frequence information or some contextual key(seems complicated)